xsdc/AppleStoreKataSolutions/DesignPatterns/Composite/Kata/CompositeKata.md

 ### Task 1

 Implement the `AnalyticsIdentifiable` for categories.
-Return the category id.
+Return only the `id`.

 Run the test via the command line with: